afry-south/afry-south.github.io/_posts/2021-05-03-swedish-named-entity-recognition.md

 # Building a Swedish Named Entity Recognition (NER) model
-At _Londogard_ we aim to employ Natural Language Processing (NLP) in a practical manner.
+We aim to employ Natural Language Processing (NLP) in a practical manner.
 The goal is not to create the models of OpenAI or Google, but rather something that is usable from the get-go and performant leading to a simple to use product.
-In this post I'll cover how we at Londogard developed a State-of-the-Art (SotA) Named Entity Recognition (NER) model for Swedish using Flair & huggingface. :tada:
+In this post I'll cover how I developed a State-of-the-Art (SotA) Named Entity Recognition (NER) model for Swedish using Flair & huggingface. :tada:

 It all started last weekend when I was allowed into the [streamlit.io](https://streamlit.io/)'s _sharing_ beta.
 If you don't know what streamlit, here's an excerpt from their frontpage: